Lychee4321/d2mr/README.md

 # d2mr
-d2mr for lagacy diablo 2
+d2mr for legacy diablo 2

 ## if not work